Image © ITV Studios, 1969

 In 1959, Paul moved to Britain where he was much more in demand.
 He would make more than one hundred television and film appearances during his career.
 His American accent was an asset to many productions made in Britain, a most notable instance being his casting as Elsie Tanner's ex-GI bridegroom at her wedding in 1967 on the long-running and popular soap-opera Coronation Street.
 Paul is also known for his voiceover role as Captain Grey in the first twelve episodes of Captain Scarlet and the Mysterons.
 He also played the "man with the Panama Hat" in Indiana Jones and the Last Crusade (1989) and General Maxwell Taylor in A Bridge Too Far (1977).

 Paul also enjoyed theatre and appeared in the West End several times, including in Twelve Angry Men, and the musical Promises Promises.
 Other notable appearances for Paul came in UFO, Emmerdale Farm and Aliens.
-His last appearance was in The Sleepers in 1991.
-Paul by now was suffering from cancer and died in December of the same year.
+Paul's last appearance was in The Sleepers in 1991, and by this time he was suffering from cancer.
+He died in December of the same year.

 Neil McCallum